microsoft/react-native-windows-samples/docs/rnw-dependencies.md

     - .NET Desktop development
   - Individual Components
     - Development activities
-      - Node.js development support (optional)
+      - Node.js development support (optional; included by the `Node.js development` workload)

 You will also need to ensure that certain settings are enabled:
 - Long path support